ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

 ## Inventory
 Inventory: empty

-# How to use Stateboy
-# Add a category with ## Category Name
-# Add a state with Name: value
-# Stateboy guesses the type from how you write the value:
-# number: a plain number like 5 or -3.5
-# ratio: current/max like 20/100
-# percent: a number followed by % like 85%
-# boolean: On/Off, True/False, or Yes/No
-# list: comma-separated values like Sword, Shield, Potion
-# string: anything else
 ```

 Stateboy reads this card, converts it into structured internal state, and injects the state sheet directly into the story context so the model can actually account for those values while writing.